onoah51/Debian-Scripts/README.md

 ## Logs:

 The script logs all of its operations to '~/system_setup.log'.
-This can be useful for troubleshooting or future auditing changes.
+This can be useful for troubleshooting or future auditing.

 ## Author:

 Written by onoah51.
-Contributions and feedback is welcome!
+Feedback is welcome!

 ## Usage: